Rigid-analytic varieties with projective reduction violating Hodge symmetry: Embellishing the main example and a question

 Suppose that $H|_E$ has degree $k$ in $\Pic(E)=\bZ$.
-Then $H^{d-i}\cdot E^i=k^{d-i}\cdot(-1)^i$ for $i>0$ by Example 8.3.9. in \cite{fulton} and the projection formula, so For varying $n$ the residue of $(k-n)^d$ modulo $p$ takes at least two different values, so we can find $n$ such that the expression (\ref{blowup degree}) is prime to $p$. \end{proof}
+Then $H^{d-i}\cdot E^i=k^{d-i}\cdot(-1)^i$ for $i>0$ by Example 8.3.9. in \cite{fulton} and the projection formula, so For varying $n$ the residue of $(k-n)^d$ modulo $p$ takes at least two different values, so we can find $n$ such that the expression (\ref{blowup degree}) is prime to $p$.
+For a large enough $r$ the divisor $(pr+1)H+nE$ is ample and has non-zero self-intersection modulo $p$, as desired. \end{proof}

 Apart from satisfying Hodge symmetry, compact K\"ahler manifolds must have nonzero middle Hodge numbers $h^{i,i}(X)\neq 0$ for $i\leq\dim X$ because $H^i(X,\Omega^{i}_{X/\bC})$ contains the nonzero $i$-th power of the class of a K\"ahler form.
 It would be interesting to find out whether this is the case for rigid-analytic varieties with projective reduction: